Abibubble/milestone2-harry-potter-quiz/README.md

 ##### It needs to be instantly engaging to enourage the user to play the game.
 * The user is immediately greeted with a well-known quote from the Harry Potter books, which then prompts them to click to enter, causing them to interact with the quiz before the quiz even starts.
-* The Home page is bright and interesting, with bright colours to draw their eye in, and encourage them to play the quiz.
+* The Home page is bright and interesting, with bright colors to draw their eye in, and encourage them to play the quiz.
-* The navigation buttons are bright and right at the top, drawing thie eye to the 'Audio on' button.
+* The navigation buttons are bright and right at the top, drawing thier eye to the 'Audio on' button.
 Upon clicking this, the audio adds more immersion to the website.
-* Each of the house buttons are bright, and coloured using the house colours, which are eye-catching.
+* Each of the house buttons are bright, and colored using the house colors, which are eye-catching.
 * Most people who know Harry Potter have a house that they consider 'their house'.
 The choosing house function allows them to feel like they're part of the quiz.

 ![Image of the home page](assets/images/docs/testing/homepage.png)